EMackPierre/Reverse-Engineering-Code/README.md

   connects to database and imports users log in data };

   user.js {
-  requires "bcrypt" for password hashing. this makes our database secure even if compromised.
+  requires "bcrypt" for password hashing.
+This makes our database secure even if compromised.
 Here we have JS that defines what is stored on our database };

   ROUTES